 If you do bring your silk pieces to professionals, Whitehurst says to always point out stains and let them know about any home solutions you've tried because that could affect the outcome.
 If you've had a problem with colorfastness, give them a heads up about that, too.

-How to wash silk at home
+How to Wash Silk at Home

-Never wring your silk items -- and never toss them in the dryer, warns Whitehurst.
+Never wring out your silk items or toss them in the dryer, says Whitehurst.
 To remove excess water, place the wet garment on a white cotton towel.
 Fold the towel over and gently blot.
 Then, using a padded hanger, hang the blouse or dress over the bathtub to drip dry.